Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Humans started banding together to survive millions of years ago.
 They did this for one thing: because there’s safety in numbers.
 If you live by yourself, you can’t collect food, improve your fighting position, patrol the area, chop wood, filter water, and be on all sides of your property – all at once.
-Plus, you have to devote a large amount of your day to sleeping each night.
+Plus, you have to devote a large amount of your day to sleep each night.
 And besides, who are you gonna bitch to about your day if you’re all alone?

 …Even a small group of 12 has a HUGE advantage to defending an area and continuing on with other operations at the same time.
-With an adequate number of personnel, not only can you have a rotation of assignments to support 24 hour operations, you can afford people to specialize in certain tasks.
+With an adequate number of personnel, not only can you have a rotation of assignments to support 24-hour operations, you can afford people to specialize in certain tasks.
 This specialization increases the efficiency of the group overall (synergy) and was one of the largest reasons why we developed into a society.

 It isn’t just enough to have a team, either.
 You need to train with your team, tactically, with an expert if possible.
 And by training, I’m not talking about going out to play paintball in the woods.
 Max Velocity, author and founder of a combat school in West Virginia explains:

-‘Tacticool’ training is not only designed to simply make you look and feel good, but more insidiously it will give you the idea that you are tactically trained and proficient, when you are not.
+‘Tacticool’ training is not only designed to simply make you look and feel good but more insidiously it will give you the idea that you are tactically trained and proficient when you are not.
 It is the sort of training that will give you enough to really get yourself in trouble.
 For example, basic marksmanship and square range training have a solid place in the training progression, but you must move beyond the static range to tactical field firing training in order to be tactically trained.
 You have to understand how to operate your weapons ‘out in the wild,’ and to maneuver in real environments.
-Often the problem with ‘tacticool’ training is that among the instructors there is not the experience or facility to move beyond the square range, and there is only so much you can do, so instructors make stuff up that may in fact be disadvantageous to your heath.
-At Max Velocity Tactical the tactical ranges have been designed out in the woods and utilize electronic pop-up targets, bunkers and other such training aids to bring a realistic tactical environment, This allows a certain amount of stress and battle inoculation to be brought to the students in training.
+Often the problem with ‘tacticool’ training is that among the instructors there is not the experience or facility to move beyond the square range, and there is only so much you can do, so instructors make stuff up that may, in fact, be disadvantageous to your health.
+At Max Velocity Tactical the tactical ranges have been designed out in the woods and utilize electronic pop-up targets, bunkers, and other such training aids to bring a realistic tactical environment, This allows a certain amount of stress and battle inoculation to be brought to the students in training.
 And critically, this is all done in a safe and practical manner.
 (You can read the rest of his interview HERE)